bwann/homelab/power.md

 cabinet side and the drawer guides.
 This keeps them out of the way of sliding out individual blades.

-Another old photo, but shows how the cabling is ran down the inside of the cabinet from a terminal block:
+Another old photo, but shows how the cabling is dropped down the inside of the cabinet from a terminal block:
 ![Power runs](./img/7276522710_9f794c3c08_z.jpg)